MarkoDuksi/PhotoMathEx/README.md

     - note: this is actually how I thought Photomath app worked until I caught a live Photomath Talk #4 and figured out there must have been a good reason this wasn't the case

 ## TBD
-- more info on building the dataset (image-editing skills built through decades of photography experience came in really handy here)
-- details on building and training the model (nothing spectacular)
+- info on building and training the model (nothing spectacular)
 - discussion of model performance (nothing spectacular)
-- more visuals in this README
 - maybe process some fun example images-expressions

 ## Left to be desired
-By my criteria - a lot.
-But I should mainly mention one point from the assignment that was left out from this implementation.
+I should mainly mention one point from the assignment that was left out from this implementation.
 Returning the coordinates of the detected characters extracted from the input image.
 Due to time constraints, this straightforward task of limited learning value gracefully surrendered to _"Don't stress too much about fulfilling all the requirements."_ instruction.

 ## Authors